Content

 • Authority to Control aims to recognise and protect the rights of indigenous communities to their data.
 This ranges from the collection and use of data in the context of self-determination to the active control of access to data of indigenous origin.

 • Responsibility is aimed at those who work with data of indigenous origin.
-They must demonstrate how they handle this data and what benefits it brings to the indigenous community.
+They must demonstrate how they handle this data and how it benefits the indigenous community.
 The use of indigenous data requires ensuring that the data is handled with respect and dignity.
 At the same time, the data literacy of indigenous communities should be developed to such an extent that they can create data independently and in accordance with their values.

 The presentation touches on questions of research ethics and introduces the CARE principles and their practical implementation.
 The relevance of CARE for research data beyond data of indigenous origin will be outlined.